phone_enabled

 How does solar power help the environment?

-Is it better to buy or lease solar panels?
+Should I buy or lease solar panels?

 What percent of Wisconsin energy production is solar?